rpgreview/papersandpaychecks/cow-orkers.md

 ## 5.3 The Administrator of Camp 22

+"The Department of Immigration will deport a North Korean-born refugee despite recognising he would probably be executed or sent to a forced labour camp on arrival in his birth country... documents obtained by The Age and The Sydney Morning Herald show, even though the department accepted the man, Choe*, may be subject to the death penalty, or put into one of the secretive regime’s notorious forced labour camps on his return, these threats are not an “insurmountable” hardship sufficient to stop his deportation."
+-- Execution not 'insurmountable' hardship, immigration department says, The Age, 28 December 2018

 ### 5.3.1 Introduction

 Part story, part game, this is an article with a difference - one in which YOU become the hero!